Lower Columbia College abides by the State of Washington laws and issues semi-monthly, lagged paychecks.

 Employees shall have their earnings automatically deposited to an account at a financial institution of their choice.
-Electronic Funds Transfer forms can be obtained by downloading the Electronic Funds Transfer form and submitting to Payroll Services.
+Electronic Funds Transfer forms can be obtained on the Forms A-Z Listing page by searching for the Electronic Funds Transfer form.
+The form should be completed and submitted to Payroll Services.
 An earnings statement will be used to itemize the deductions and contributions for which you have enrolled.
 Student employees receive earnings in the form of a check, with their earnings statement printed on their check stub.

 Human Resource Services maintains employee information files.
-Employees needing to make name, telephone and/or address changes should complete the Employee Change form and submit it to Human Resource Services.
+Employees needing to make name, telephone and/or address changes can find the Employee Change form on the Forms A-Z Listing page.
+The form should be completed and submitted to Human Resource Services.

 Upon hire, all new employees, including student workers, are required to complete a W-4.
 All employees should review their W-4 filing status and taxes withheld and compare this to anticipated or actual tax liability.
 If your income or filing status changes, please submit an updated W-4 as soon as possible.
 Tax is withheld in accordance with the current rates established by the Internal Revenue Service.
 Any employee filing Exempt status must fill out a new W-4 at the beginning of each new tax year.
-The W-4 may be obtained by contacting Payroll Services or downloading the W-4 form.
+The W-4 may be obtained on the Forms A-Z Listing page or by contacting Payroll Services.

 It is Lower Columbia College's obligation to prepare and mail your W-2 Form (annual statement of income and withholding) by January 31st of the following year.
 Note: If you do not receive this form by January 31st, please contact Payroll Services.